aalaesar/manage-bind/README.md

 Work in progress
 # Ansible Role: manage-bind
-[x] This role is built as an abstraction layer to configure bind using its clauses' inheritance rules.
+ This role is built as an abstraction layer to configure bind and create DNS zones.
-[x] Install and manage your bind9 server on Debian/Ubuntu servers.
+- [x] Install and manage your bind9 server on Debian/Ubuntu servers.
-[x] Use YAML syntax/files to configure Bind options, zones, etc.
+- [x] Use YAML syntax/files to configure Bind options, zones, etc.

 ## Requirements
 Ansible 2.0 (Ansible 2.0.2+ introduced issue #3)